rdelos747/FNA-Utils/readme.md

 GameObject will automatically run the supplied `animation`, and will display the sprite based on the animation's current frame. `GameObject.currentFrame` will be updated to this value, and `GameObject.spriteClip` will represent the bounds of the sprite on the sheet.
 User setting either `GameObject.currentFrame` or `GameObject.spriteClip` in this case will have no effect, as these values are computed every frame.

 `Animation` is used so that the user can define custom lengths for each frame, rathen than being forced into a linear frame time.
-Internally, every frame the engine will call the supplied `animation`'s `update(GameTime gameTime)` method, and casts the return value to an int to be used as the `currentFrame`.
-The `animation`'s `animationType` should be set to `AnimationType.STEP` for the easiest results.
+Internally, every frame the engine will call the supplied `animation's` `update(GameTime gameTime)` method, and casts the return value to an int to be used as the `currentFrame`.
+The `animation's` `animationType` should be set to `AnimationType.STEP` for the easiest results.

 Below is an example of setting a custom looping frame animation that animates through a sprite sheet's frames 5 through 10.
 ```c#